GenerallyHelpfulSoftware/Scalar2D/README.md

 This is all very early in development.
 I'm gradually building up parsers, editors and data structures which should be platform agnostic, and the means to do rendering on Apple platforms.
 Hopefully, much of this code would be useful to someone on Linux.

+At one point, I'd intended to provide a widget catalog, but with Apple's introduction of SwiftUI, it seems like that will be unneeded, and I should concentrate on integration with SwiftUI.
+Also, at some point Apple's likely to introduce an SVG rendering library of its own, so I will have to see what needs remain in that future ecosystem.

 ✔︎ SVG Path Parser ✔︎ Color Parser ❌CSS Parser ❌SVG Parser

 ✔︎ Path ➤ CGPath ✔︎ Path ➤ UIBezierPath ✔︎ Path ➤ NSBezierPath